 I’ve been involved in a number of initiatives to support philosophers from groups that are currently under-represented in the discipline.
 Here I am with Havi Carel, talking about implicit bias at TEDxUniversityofBristol:

-Over the past four years, I have been heavily involved in developing and running the University of Bristol’s new Foundation Year in Arts and Humanities.
-This is a one-year introduction to arts and humanities that prepares students for an undergraduate degree in the Faculty of Arts (see Who are universities for?).
+I have been heavily involved in developing and running the University of Bristol’s Foundation Year in Arts and Social Sciences.
+This is a one-year introduction to the arts, humanities, and social sciences that prepares students for an undergraduate degree in the Faculty of Arts and the Faculty of Social Sciences (see Who are universities for?).
 Hear some of the students from the first cohort talking about their experience of the programme here:

 I blog a little over at M-Phi, a blog dedicated to mathematical philosophy.